Cultivating Purpose and Discernment in a Computational World

 If responsibility must remain in motion, then purpose cannot function as a fixed end.
 It cannot be an ideal we aim at once and for all, nor a justification that protects us from what follows.
 Purpose must be capable of passage—of moving through consequences without denying them or believing that they can all be seen and reckoned.

 This is where modern moral thinking often falters.
 We are comfortable speaking of intentions, values, and commitments.
 We are far less comfortable staying with what those commitments become once they gather momentum.
-Purpose is treated as origin rather than trajectory, as if its moral force were exhausted at the moment of decision.
+Like naïve Constitutional Originalists, purpose is treated as fixed rather than in motion, as if its moral meaning were finalized at the moment of original intent.

 But purpose is not tethered to its origin.
 It releases energy.
-It mobilizes admiration, rivalry, imitation, and desire.
-It draws others into motion.
+It mobilizes admiration, emulation, rivalry, imitation, and desire.
+It draws others into its gravitational pull.
 And in doing so, it inevitably generates excess.

 This is not a moral failure.
 It is its condition of possibility.